- Research published in the Reviews of Geophysics, develops the likely range of “equilibrium climate sensitivity” (ECS).

 Palaeoclimate is the third line of evidence we examine.
 Climate change which occurred naturally in Earth’s distant past can also help constrain ECS if enough information is available.
 We found that the two most informative periods were the last glacial maximum (around 20,000 years ago) which was about 3C to 7C colder than today and a mid-Pliocene period of warmth (around 1C to 3C warmer than today), which occurred roughly three million years ago.
 The limits on cooling during the last glacial maximum give the best single evidence that high ECS values are unlikely.

-These constraints on ECS become more robust when the lines of evidence are treated together, enabling the combined evidence to begin to rule out high and low ECS values…
+These constraints on Equilibrium Climate Sensitivity become more robust when the lines of evidence are treated together, enabling the combined evidence to begin to rule out high and low ECS values…

 Ruling out high ECS values: If the true ECS value were more than 4.5C, cloud feedbacks would need to be much more amplifying than suggested by satellite data.
 Future feedbacks would also need to be much more amplifying than they have been over the historical period.
 Furthermore, changes in the Earth’s ice sheets and the deposition of dust in the dry conditions of the last glacial maximum would need to have been severely overestimated.